ziming/filament/packages/tables/docs/12-testing.md

 });
 ```

-You may also find it useful to pass a function to the `assertTableActionDataSet()` and `assertTableBulkActionDataSet()` method, which allows you to access the form `$state` and perform additional assertions:
+You may also find it useful to pass a function to the `assertTableActionDataSet()` and `assertTableBulkActionDataSet()` methods, which allow you to access the form `$state` and perform additional assertions:

 ```php
 use Illuminate\Support\Str;